My work philosophy consists of three principles:

-Many of these have no artwork or layout design, because it's how they looked when I submitted them to the clients.
+Many of these have no artwork or layout design, because that's how they look when I send them to clients.

 Some examples open in new windows as links to websites, over which I have zero control of appearance or errors.

 Advertorials & Articles

 Resolver Stories that sell the Notable Wealth Method for building wealth using real estate notes.

 Three posts that also went to the email list for Promys PSA.

 Of the weekly posts I did for Adlib, I remember enough to find two.
 Apparently the cool royalty-free images I sourced haven’t made it past subsequent website redesigns.

 At a company meeting the QA team revealed how a robot was testing more code than humanly possible.
 I thought, “What a great way to tell customers our code is developed and tested more efficiently than anybody else’s.”